 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 - Life Science Research Assistant

-Is There Going to be Demand for Molecular and Cellular Biologists?
+Are There Job Opportunities for Molecular and Cellular Biologists?

 There were about 38,700 jobs for Molecular and Cellular Biologist in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Molecular and Cellular Biologist by 2026.
-There will be an estimated 3,700 positions for Molecular and Cellular Biologist per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 The states with the most job growth for Molecular and Cellular Biologist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

 How Much Does a Molecular and Cellular Biologist Make?